nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User tries to deletes a product that was not shown in the list.
+User tries to delete a product that was not shown in the list.
     * 1a1.
 System shows an error message.

       Use case ends.

 ### 5.4 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+(Technical requirement)
 2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
+(Performance requirements)
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+(Constraints)
 4. Should be usable by a novice who has never used a command line interface.
+(Accessibility requirements)
 5. Common actions should require 5 or less input phrases to accomplish.
+(Quality requirements)
-6. UI should be intuitive and easy to understand.
+6. Should be able to work without an internet connection.
+(Constraints)
+7. Should not take more than 10 seconds to execute any commands.
+(Performance requirements)

 ### 5.5 Glossary

+* **Command Line Interface**: A text-based user interface that allows users to interact with a system.
 * **Mainstream OS**: Windows, MacOS, Unix
 * **Meeting**: An event that the user with the client at a specific date and time.
-* **Timing conflict**: Time periods that overlap. e.g. meetings should not be happening on the same time.
+* **Product**: A financial product such as life insurance that a financial advisor is selling
+* **Timing conflict**: Time periods that overlap. e.g., a time period spanning from 1400 to 1500 and another time period spanning from 1430 to 1500 are considered to overlap.
+Time period that start and end at the same time however are considered to not overlap, e.g., a time period spanning from 0900 to 0900 and another time period spanning from 0900 to 0900 are considered to not overlap.
+* **View panel**: The main and largest component of the user interface the user will be interacting with. e.g., the view panel is the component that is used to display the list of clients, show detailed information about a meeting, etc.
 --------------------------------------------------------------------------------------------------------------------

 ## 6. Appendix: Instructions for manual testing